ylkuo/lang-derrt/README.md

-# lang-derrt
+# Lang-DeRRT

-Code repo for paper "Deep compositional robotic planners that follow natural language commands"
+This is the code repository for the paper "Deep compositional robotic planners that follow natural language commands"

+The content is coming soon.